mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 We use the **Mnist** dataset as a sample to introduce the loading method by using `mindspore.dataset` .

-`mindspore.dataset` provides a large number of dataset loading interfaces.
-Here we still take Mnist as an example and load it directly by using the downloaded dataset file.
-The interface provided by `mindspore.dataset` **only supports decompressed datafiles**, so let's remove the compressed file first.
+The interface provided by `mindspore.dataset` **only supports decompressed data files**, so we use the `download` library to download the dataset and decompress it.

 ```python
 # Download data from open datasets